 | Pattern matching (Semgrep) | Known vulnerability patterns, custom rules | Novel attack vectors |

-| AI analysis | Business logic flaws, context-dependent issues | May miss low-level EVM edge cases |
+| AI analysis | Business logic flaws, context-dependent issues | Low-level EVM edge cases |

 Trend 2: AI Moves Beyond Pattern Matching